Skiing in Japan in March

 Andy Knights

-March is often overlooked for ski holidays to Japan, with skiers and snowboarders drawn to the huge snowfall totals of January and February, but I think it's actually one of the best times to visit.
+With skiers and snowboarders drawn to the huge snowfall totals of January and February, March is often overlooked for ski holidays to Japan.
+But I think it's actually one of the best times to visit.
+The skies are sunnier, the slopes are quieter and the price drops dramatically compared to peak dates.

 Here's what you can expect...